githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

 To learn more about GitHub Apps, let's install the **[WIP Probot app](https://probot.github.io/apps/wip/)** to this repository.
 "WIP" is a common abbreviation to mean **work in progress**.
 Make sure to install this app on this repository only.
 Don't apply it to everything you have access to.

-GitHub Apps are not people.
+It's also important to mention that GitHub Apps are not people.
 You can't interact with them by doing things like using an @mention, or assigning them to review your work.

-Try it out!
-After you install the WIP app, try and assign myself or the WIP app to this pull request.
-If you can't, assign yourself so I know you're ready to get started.
+Let's get started by installing the app and then assigning yourself to the pull request so I know you're ready to continue.

 ### :keyboard: Activity: Install the WIP Probot App :tada:

 1. Install the [WIP app](https://probot.github.io/apps/wip/) to this repository
-</br>:warning: For this activity, install the GitHub app **only on this repository**
 2. Assign yourself to this pull request

 <hr>